jundalisay/mahablist/content/en/history/jagor/ph/chapter-14b.md

 The Spaniards have imported the horse, the bullock, and the sheep, maize, coffee, sugar-cane, cacao, sesame, tobacco, indigo, many fruits, and probably the batata, which they met with in Mexico under the name of camotli.*

+{{< n n="Chau Ju Kua writes that the native exports of Maharlika were: yellow wax, cotton, pearls, tortoise-shell, medicinal betel-nuts, yuta cloth" >}}

 From this circumstance the term camote, universal in the Philippines, appears to have had its origin.
 Crawford wrongly considers it a native term.

 According to Dr. Witmack, recent opinion is that the batata is indigenous both to America and India as it has 2 names in Sanskrit, sharkarakanda and ruktaloo.

-With the exception of embroidery, the natives have made but little progress in industries, in the weaving and the plaiting of mats; and the handicrafts are entirely carried on by the Chinese.
+With the exception of embroidery, the natives have made but little progress in industries, in the weaving and the plaiting of mats.
+The handicrafts are entirely carried on by the Chinese.

 * Compare Hernandez, “ Opera Omnia”; Torquemada, “ Monarchia Indica."